-- a) Ensure the student's safety.
+a) Ensure the student's safety.

-- b) Provide support.
+- b) Provide

 - c) Report to the Statutory Authorities.

-- d) Conduct an investigation.
+- d) Investigation.

 - e) Assess the risks involved with the student/staff relating to that allegation.

 - f) Decide on the action related to the person allegedly creating the risk of significant harm or abuse.

-In matters relating to Reportable Conduct, the Principal must assess the risks the employee subject to the Reportable Allegation poses to the student, and mitigate such risks, including preventing contact between the employee and the child.
+In matters relating to Reportable Conduct, the Principal must assess the risks the employee subject to the Reportable Allegation poses to the student, and mitigate such risks, including prevent contact between the employee and the child.
 The notification to the OCG must include information about the management of risks.

-14.2 Investigation Plan
+14.2 Investigation plan

-The investigator must develop an Investigation Plan that outlines the allegation or report, identifies sources of information (e.g. documents or witnesses), assigns tasks, sets timeframes, and considers any other relevant factors or requirements (e.g. cultural considerations or special needs).
+The investigator must develop an Investigation Plan that outlines the allegation or report, identifies sources of information (e.g., documents, witnesses), assigns tasks, sets timeframes, and considers any other relevant factors or requirements (e.g., cultural considerations, special needs).